MatthewHiggins2017/BIO724P/docs/UsingR/Local_R_Install.md

 ##  **Step 2: Select your operating system (MacOS, Windows, Linux)**

-On the CRAN homepage select the option to download R relevant to your operating system.
-Options for Linux, MacOS and Windows can be found in the first section on the homepage as highlighted in red.
+On the CRAN homepage select the option to download R based on your local operating system (Linux, Windows or Linux) as highlighted in red in the image below.

 ![CRAN Operating System Options](../img/Install_Options.png "")